whatsupwall/whatsupwall-js/README.md

 ## Intro:

-Another Twitter wall with lots of a great javascript libraries.
+Another Twitter wall with lots of great javascript libraries.
 You may look what it looks like following my gh-pages: http://akervern.github.com/twitisowall/

 For now, this is still a work in progress project.